OpenEvalProject/evals/manuscripts/elife-99340/v1/manuscript.md

 The nature of high-recurrence mutations has been controversial.
 Many authors have argued for mutational hotspots (Hess et al., 2019; Stobbe et al., 2019; Nesta et al., 2021; Bergstrom et al., 2022; Wong et al., 2022) but just as many have contended that they are CDNs driven by selection (Gartner et al., 2013; Chang et al., 2016; Bailey et al., 2018; Cannataro et al., 2018; Juul et al., 2021; Zhao et al., 2021; Zeng and Bromberg, 2022).
 While the two views co-exist, they are in fact incompatible.
 If the mutational hotspot hypothesis is correct, the selection hypothesis, and the determination of CDNs, would not be needed.

 We believe that this study is the first to comprehensively test of the null hypothesis of mutational hotspots.
 In PART I, the mutational characteristics near all putative CDNs are examined and PART II presents the probability theory based on the analyses.
 The conclusion is that it is possible to reject the null hypothesis for recurrences as low as 3 in the TCGA data.
-The main reason for the high sensitivity is shown in Equations 2 and 3 where Ai and Si is proportional to nl or, roughly 0.002i.
+The main reason for the high sensitivity is shown in Equations 2 and 3 where Ai and Si is proportional to $n_{l}$ or, roughly 0.002i.
 We recognized that the conclusion is based on what we currently know about mutation mechanisms.
 In a sense, the theory developed here can help the search for such unknown mutation mechanisms, if they do exist.
 Finally, the theory developed would permit the explorations in several new fronts when the sample size, n, expands to 105.

 The first front is to identify (nearly) all CDNs.
 When n reaches 105, any point mutation with a prevalence higher than 12/100,000 would be a CDN, which is 25-fold more sensitive than in the TCGA data (3/1000).
 The companion analysis suggests that CDNs with lower prevalence, say 12/100,000 may still be highly tumorigenic in patients with the said mutation.
 If prevalence and potence are indeed poorly correlated, the search for lower prevalence CDNs by increasing n to 105 is equivalent to searching for less common but still potent cancer driving mutations.